Now that we know metaphors can be powerful persuasion tools, let’s make sure everyone is on the same page from a definitional standpoint.

 From here we’ll examine specific ways to use metaphor in your blog posts.
 Headlines, openings, themes, calls to action and more can all benefit from the use of metaphor, as long as the metaphors don’t suck.
 We’ll look at ways to avoid that, too.

-Next in the series: Magnetic Blogging: How to Use Metaphors to Create Irresistible Content
+Next in the series: How to Use Metaphors to Create Irresistible Content

 (Did you miss the first post in this series?
-Read it now: Become a Master of Metaphor and Multiply Your Blogging Effectiveness)
+Read it now: Become a Master of Metaphor and Multiply Your Marketing Effectiveness)